Internet Shutdowns Blog

 May 4, 2023

 Violence erupts in Imphal.
-Security forces, including Rapid Action Force, Army, CRPF, Assam Rifles, and state police, deployed to restore order.
-Shoot-at-sight order issued in extreme cases.
-Approximately 9,000 people rescued and sheltered; more being relocated to safer areas.
+Security forces, including Rapid Action Force, Army, CRPF, Assam Rifles, and state police, were deployed to restore order.
+Shoot-at-sight orders are issued in extreme cases.
+Approximately 9,000 people were rescued and sheltered, and more were relocated to safer areas.
 Broadband internet suspended.

 June 20, 2023